v8/v8.dev/src/blog/fast-async.md

 In the stack trace, the topmost function comes first, followed by the rest of the synchronous stack trace, followed by the asynchronous call to `bar` in function `foo`.
 This change is implemented in V8 behind the new `--async-stack-traces` flag.

 However, if you compare this to the async stack trace in Chrome DevTools above, you’ll notice that the actual call site to `foo` is missing from the asynchronous part of the stack trace.
 As mentioned before, this approach utilizes the fact that for `await` the resume and suspend locations are the same — but for regular [`Promise#then()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or [`Promise#catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) calls, this is not the case.
 For more background, see Mathias Bynens’s explanation on [why `await` beats `Promise#then()`](https://mathiasbynens.be/notes/async-stack-traces).

 ## Conclusion

 We made async functions faster thanks to two significant optimizations:

-the removal of two extra microticks, and the removal of the `throwaway` promise.
+- the removal of two extra microticks, and
+- the removal of the `throwaway` promise.

 On top of that, we’ve improved the developer experience via [*zero-cost async stack traces*](https://bit.ly/v8-zero-cost-async-stack-traces), which work with `await` in async functions and `Promise.all()`.

 And we also have some nice performance advice for JavaScript developers:

-favor `async` functions and `await` over hand-written promise code, and stick to the native promise implementation offered by the JavaScript engine to benefit from the shortcuts, i.e. avoiding two microticks for `await`.
+- favor `async` functions and `await` over hand-written promise code, and
+- stick to the native promise implementation offered by the JavaScript engine to benefit from the shortcuts, i.e. avoiding two microticks for `await`.

-Posted by Maya Lekova (@MayaLekova), always awaiting anticipator, and Benedikt Meurer (@bmeurer), professional performance promiser.